pjtatlow/jammdb/README.md

     let mut tx = db.tx(true)?;
     // get the bucket we created in the last transaction let names_bucket = tx.get_bucket("names")?;
-    // get the key-value pair we inserted into the bucket if let Some(Data::KeyValue(kv)) = names_bucket.get(b"Kanan") {
+    // get the key/ value pair we inserted into the bucket if let Some(Data::KeyValue(kv)) = names_bucket.get(b"Kanan") {
         assert_eq!(kv.value(), b"Jarrus");
     }